 2. Assuming the future will be like the past

-In building the right asset allocation, we need to incorporate in a sensible estimate of forward returns from various markets and the level of correlation between assets in different environments.
+In building the right asset allocation, we need to incorporate a sensible estimate of forward returns from various markets and the level of correlation between assets in different environments.
 While we cannot do this with accuracy, it is far better than assuming tomorrow will be exactly like yesterday.

 3. Believing asset allocation is all that matters

 Does the following sound familiar?
 “One study suggests that more than 91.5% of a portfolio’s return is attributable to its mix of asset classes.
 In this study, individual stock selection and market timing accounted for less than 7% of a diversified portfolio’s return.”